scetx/datax/README.md

 ![Example](https://media.giphy.com/media/R1rR597cItIRhu3kaq/giphy.gif)

-Our USCC mentors explained that they wanted us to product an interactive, web-based visualization along the lines of Stevens' simulation.
+Our USCC mentors explained that they wanted us to produce an interactive, web-based visualization along the lines of Stevens' simulation.
 They suggested that the interface shuold allow users to adjust parameters (e.g. assumptions about the threat and network derfenses), as well as for the selection of several pre-defined, stylized scenarios to demonstrate the impacts of specific strategies (e.g. perimeter defense, zero-trust networking, and active threat hunting).

 ## Defense Architecture
 It's quite intuitive to compare the spread of human virsues to computer viruses.
 In a [paper](https://pubsonline.informs.org/doi/pdf/10.1287/ited.6.2.32) by CSU Fullerton students, it is proposed that human, animal, plant, and computer networks undergo the same process of susceptibility, infection and recovery; with variables that affect the rate of time for each process.
 In cybersecurity, the variables that affect the virus outbreak rate and recovery time depend on the strength of the network's defensive methods.
 Therefore, our demo includes two adjustable sliders for `virus spread rate` and `time in compromised state`.
 By adjusting these parameters, we are able to model the effects of [zero trust networking](https://www.paloaltonetworks.com/cyberpedia/what-is-a-zero-trust-architecture), and [active threat hunting](https://www.csoonline.com/article/3570725/threat-hunting-explained-taking-an-active-approach-to-defense.html).